eclipse-sumo/sumo/docs/web/docs/Simulation/Output/FCDOutput.md

 ## Filtering / Restricting Output

+!!! caution
+    The generated output files can become quite large.
+To write [gzipped](https://en.wikipedia.org/wiki/Gzip) output files, simply name the output file with an `.gz` extension.

 ### Restricting the set of vehicles that generate output
 Output can be restricted to specific vehicle types or vehicle ids by [controlling the set of vehicles that are equipped](../../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#devices)   with the **fcd**-device.
 The following example restricts output to a single vehicle called *ego*: